open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 1. ✝ Displaying the children

 == Changelog ==

+= 0.1.20190613a =
+ * Hallelujah - Insert payment form from outside Admin:  Can create a payment form using Gutenberg or shortcode.
+It optionally can display the form after button click, and stores which is the purpose of the donation, as well as allowing the supporter to input additional notes, name, etc.
+   * [oo_donation_block_aleluya purpose_aleluya="(string)" expandable_aleluya="(yes/no)"/]

 = 0.1.20190612b =
  * Hallelujah - bugfix to not overwrite original url in db